Sifu Ken Chun (陳禮達)

 Sifu (Master) Ken Chun is a native 2nd generation Chinese-American born and raised in the city of San Francisco.
 His parents were from the Zhongshan, Guangdong province in southern China and has his maternal roots tracing back to the first provisional president of the People’s Republic of China, Dr. Sun Yat-Sen (孫逸仙).

 His Wing Chun kung fu journey started in early October 1974 under the watchful guidance of Grandmaster Chris Chan who was a direct disciple of the late Great Grandmaster Yip Man.
-It was through his close childhood friend, Sifu Greg Yau (nephew of Grandmaster Chan), that he was introduced to Grandmaster Chan in 1973.
+It was through his close childhood friend, Sifu Greg Yau (nephew of Grandmaster Chan), that he was first introduced to Grandmaster Chan in 1973.
 Sifu Ken later joined Grandmaster Chan’s class shortly after the exploding popularity of Chinese martial arts stimulated by the release of the movie “Enter the Dragon” starring the late famous Bruce Lee.

 While training in Wing Chun under Grandmaster Chan, Sifu Ken also briefly studied other martial art systems in an effort to compare the effectiveness of Wing Chun against other arts.
 The other systems he studied include tae kwon do, kenpo, Western boxing, judo, escrima, and arnis.
 Sifu Ken always found that the Wing Chun system as taught by Grandmaster Chan was the most logical and effective for achieving his objective of learning how to truly defend himself in real life street fighting.